d-j-david/Excel-Projects/README.md

 ### PasswordBreaker

 If a worksheet password in Excel 2010 or earlier is ever forgotten or unknown, this code will unlock the spreadsheet.

-The file can be opened in a text editor, and its contents pasted into an Excel VBA module, or the .bas file can be imported directly into the Excel file.
+PasswordBreaker can be opened in a text editor (to be pasted into an Excel VBA module) or imported directly into an Excel file.